Career Timeline of Laura Ingraham: Major Achievements and Milestones

 How Laura Ingraham built a successful career.
 Explore key moments that defined the journey.

-Laura Ingraham is a prominent American conservative television host, most known for hosting 'The Ingraham Angle' on Fox News Channel since 2017.
-She also serves as the editor-in-chief of LifeZette.
-Before her television career, Ingraham hosted 'The Laura Ingraham Show,' a nationally syndicated radio program, solidifying her presence in conservative media.
+Laura Ingraham is a prominent American conservative television host, best known for hosting The Ingraham Angle on Fox News Channel since 2017.
+She also serves as editor-in-chief of LifeZette.
+Prior to her television career, Ingraham hosted the nationally syndicated radio program, The Laura Ingraham Show, solidifying her presence in conservative media.

-1991: Graduation from University of Virginia
+1991: Juris Doctor degree from the University of Virginia

-1992: Law Clerk for Supreme Court Justice Clarence Thomas
+1992: Law clerk for Supreme Court justice Clarence Thomas

 1996: Became a host on MSNBC